oslo-project/webauthn/docs/pages/reference/main/PackedAttestationStatement.md

 - `algorithm`
 - `signature`
-- `certificates`: A series of X.509 encoded certificates, where the first one is the attestation certificate and the rest is its certificate chain.
+- `certificates`: If defined, a series of X.509 encoded certificates, where the first one is the attestation certificate and the rest is its certificate chain.